joemphilips/rust-nomicon-ja/src/constructors.md

 Move constructors are meaningless in Rust because we don't enable types to "care" about their location in memory.
 Every type must be ready for it to be blindly memcopied to somewhere else in memory.
-This means pure on-the-stack-but- still-movable intrusive linked lists are simply not happening in Rust (safely).
+This means pure on-the-stack-but still-movable intrusive linked lists are simply not happening in Rust (safely).

 Assignment and copy constructors similarly don't exist because move semantics